Click the graphic above to access all our novel studies!!

 Check out the Best Online Learning Options!
 We have personally vetted, and can recommend, every resource listed here for high school students.

 At Sparks Academy, your students will be part of an interactive co-op with other high school students.
-Current class offerings are for The Good & the Beautiful language arts and Notgrass history (four levels of each subject) and Apologia science (three levels).
-Classes begin on August 15th.
-Enrollment closes for the '23-'24 school year on August 20th.
-Use code JULY23DEALS to save 25% (exp 8/10)
+Current class offerings are for The Good & the Beautiful language arts and Notgrass history (four levels of each subject), Consumer Math, and Apologia science (three levels).
+Classes begin on August 18th.
+Enrollment closes for the '25-'26 school year on August 19th.
+Use code BACKTOSCHOOL to save 20% (exp 8/9)

 Wednesday, August 18